-- Anastasia Giannakidou and Alda Mari Veridicality in Grammar and Thought: Mood, Modality, and Propositional Attitudes .
-In press, scheduled for Spring 2021.
+- Anastasia Giannakidou and Alda Mari Truth and Veridicality in Grammar and Thought: Mood, Modality, and Propositional Attitudes .
+2021.

 This book addresses the central question of how truth and veridicality are conceptualized in the grammar of human language.
-We establish a number of phenomena that are particularly revealing for such an exploration: modality, propositional attitudes, temporal dependencies and mood selection, and we study them in Greek, Italian, English, and French.
+We study modality, propositional attitudes, temporal dependencies and mood selection, a in Greek, Italian, English, and French.

 The nonveridical stance, on the other hand, is reasoning with uncertainty.
-In the nonveridical stance, the mental state allows both p and its negation as open possiblities, and this was shown to weaken the meaning.
-This weakening typically takes the form of a presupposition.
-Hence, in the subjective realm, while the veridical stance typically dominates the assertion, the nonveridical stance manifests itself as a presupposition.
-In the objective realm, that is with knowledge, veridicality characterizes both assertion and presupposition.
+In the nonveridical stance, the mental state allows both p and its negation as open possibilities, and this weakens the commitment to truth.

 Recently presented at a workshop on bias in questions, Leibniz Zentrum Berlin.
 We propose an analysis of the question operator as an epistemic possibility modal akin to MIGHT.
 Evidence for our analysis is provided by a number of empirical similarities between epistemic modal expressions of possibility and questions, including the use of of possibility, but not necessity, modals in questions, and the robust use of possibility particles in questions (Greek, Italian, Korean).
 The result of modalization is a weakening of the question, which we explain by using the theory of modal spread.
 Our analysis allows us to unify the two hitherto unconnected phenomena of bias and weakening in questions.
 Regarding bias, we explore the purely semantic properties of epistemic modals and negation to derive it, thus rendering appeal to a speech act operator for questions unnecessary.
 The broader implications of our analysis supports the view that, if we take into consideration nonveridicality, the difference between questions and assertions is not categorical.